hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rule.html.markdown

 * `forwarding_protocol` - (Optional)  The forwarding protocol the request will be redirected as.
 This overrides the configuration specified in the route to be associated with.
 Possible values include `MatchRequest`, `HttpOnly` or `HttpsOnly`.
 Defaults to `MatchRequest`.
 Possible values include `HttpOnly`, `HttpsOnly` or `MatchRequest`.
 Defaults to `MatchRequest`.

-* `query_string_caching_behavior` - (Optional)  `IncludeSpecifiedQueryStrings` query strings specified in the `query_string_parameters` field get included when the cache key gets generated. `UseQueryString` cache every unique URL, each unique URL will have its own cache key. `IgnoreSpecifiedQueryStrings` query strings specified in the `query_string_parameters` field get excluded when the cache key gets generated. `IgnoreQueryString` guery strings aren't considered when the cache key gets generated.
+* `query_string_caching_behavior` - (Optional)  `IncludeSpecifiedQueryStrings` query strings specified in the `query_string_parameters` field get included when the cache key gets generated. `UseQueryString` cache every unique URL, each unique URL will have its own cache key. `IgnoreSpecifiedQueryStrings` query strings specified in the `query_string_parameters` field get excluded when the cache key gets generated. `IgnoreQueryString` query strings aren't considered when the cache key gets generated.
 Possible values include `IgnoreQueryString`, `UseQueryString`, `IgnoreSpecifiedQueryStrings` or `IncludeSpecifiedQueryStrings`.
 Defaults to `IgnoreQueryString`.

 * `query_string_parameters` - (Optional) A list of query string parameter names.